MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/formatted-table/filters-paginated-service.md

 :::image type="content" source="../media/paginated-formatted-table/paginated-filter-pane.png" alt-text="Screenshot of filter pane for a paginated report.":::

-You can filter data at the *report* level.
-This means that the filter applies to all pages of the report.
+You can filter data at the *report* level, which means that the filter applies to *all* the pages of the report.

 ## Add a field/column to the Filters pane

 There are two ways to add a column to the Filters pane.

 - Add a column to the filter pane by selecting the column from the **Fields** pane.
 Adding the column in this way also adds the field to the editing canvas.
 - Add the column to the **Add data fields** section of the **Filters** pane from the **Fields** pane by dragging the column, without selecting the column.
-Adding the column in this way won't add the field to the editing canvas, but you can still filter your report based on this column.
+Adding the column in this way doesn't add the field to the editing canvas, but you can still filter your report based on this column.

 :::image type="content" source="../media/paginated-formatted-table/paginated-add-data-fields.png" alt-text="Screenshot of area to add data fields.":::